lextoumbourou/obsidian-title-as-link-text/README.md

 ## 🛠️ Commands

-- `Update All Links`: One-click update for all existing links in your vault
+- `Update all links`: One-click update for all existing links in your vault

 ## 👩‍💻 Development